 To protect future water supply capacity in Tuttle Creek Lake by reducing sediment and associated pollutant loadings to the Big Blue and Little Blue Rivers upstream of Tuttle Creek Lake by implementing streambank stabilization projects upstream of the reservoir.

 The loss of storage in Tuttle Creek Lake has long been a concern.
 Streambank stabilization and riparian restoration projects are the most cost effective method of reducing sediment delivery to the reservoir.
 The Tuttle Creek Lake Watershed Streambank Erosion Assessment (updated in 2017) identified specific areas of streambank erosion, or “hotspots.”
 This information is used to target streambank stabilization and riparian restoration efforts toward high priority stream reaches within the watershed above the reservoir.

 The inter-agency team continues to assess, prioritize, and implement high priority streambank stabilization projects above Tuttle Creek Lake.

-Projects are ongoing in 2018 within this watershed.
+Projects are ongoing within this watershed.